Human rights in Mongolia: Impact of mining on human rights

-discussed the fact that “many herders in mining areas have been forced to leave their traditional lands and find alternative means to support themselves” and “the impact of these changes on the human rights of herders, in particular, their right to live in a healthy and safe environment, property rights and the right to preserve one’s culture and traditions.”
-Also discussed was the fact that “conflict between mining companies and artisanal miners, civil society organisations and local people has been escalating in recent times, occasionally resulting in violence.”
+discussed the fact that "many herders in mining areas have been forced to leave their traditional lands and find alternative means to support themselves" and "the impact of these changes on the human rights of herders, in particular, their right to live in a healthy and safe environment, property rights and the right to preserve one's culture and traditions."
+Also discussed was "conflict between mining companies and artisanal miners, civil society organisations and local people has been escalating in recent times, occasionally resulting in violence."
 Testimony by persons living in mining districts confirmed that the rapid development of mining has indeed had drastic impacts upon the environment and thus upon local residents' long-term health and survival prospects as well as their economic viability in non-mining occupations.

-A member of the UN Working Group on Human Rights and Business, during a visit to mining areas in Mongolia in 2012, observed “an unfortunate lack of clarity about the respective roles and responsibilities of the government and business with regard to human rights.
-In many mining communities, I heard residents’ expectations that hospitals and schools would be built in their soums by companies, without any mention of the government’s responsibility to do so.
+A member of the UN Working Group on Human Rights and Business, during a visit to mining areas in Mongolia in 2012, observed "an unfortunate lack of clarity about the respective roles and responsibilities of the government and business with regard to human rights.
+In many mining communities, I heard residents' expectations that hospitals and schools would be built in their soums by companies, without any mention of the government's responsibility to do so.
 In other conversations, I heard of severe workplace accidents caused by companies unwilling to take safety precautions.
-These companies were not sanctioned for their actions, and remedies were not available for victims or their families.”
+These companies were not sanctioned for their actions, and remedies were not available for victims or their families."

-In the summer of 2012, the Asian Forum for Human Rights and Development and its Mongolian member organization, the Centre for Human Rights and Development, investigated “the situation of human rights defenders ...working on human rights violations in relation to mining activities in Mongolia.”
-The investigators found that herders living near mines “face numerous human rights violations, including the rights to live in a safe and secure environment; to access clean water; to choose and protect the source of their livelihood and income; to own property; to participate in decision-making concerning the mineral exploitation on their lands; to access justice and effective remedies; and to preserve their cultural heritage.”
-The investigators found that human rights defenders were subjected to threats, intimidation, judicial harassment, vilification, and smear campaigns; in their report the investigators noted that even they, though accompanied by local officials, “were harassed by a security guard” at mining site.
+In the summer of 2012, the Asian Forum for Human Rights and Development and its Mongolian member organization, the Centre for Human Rights and Development, investigated "the situation of human rights defenders ... working on human rights violations in relation to mining activities in Mongolia."
+The investigators found that herders living near mines "face numerous human rights violations, including the rights to live in a safe and secure environment; to access clean water; to choose and protect the source of their livelihood and income; to own property; to participate in decision-making concerning the mineral exploitation on their lands; to access justice and effective remedies; and to preserve their cultural heritage."
+The investigators found that human rights defenders were subjected to threats, intimidation, judicial harassment, vilification, and smear campaigns; in their report the investigators noted that even they, though accompanied by local officials, "were harassed by a security guard" at mining site.